 How can the difficulty be reconciled-a difficulty which has caused the most painful disquietude to countless tender consciences?
 The answer is quite plain, for in Palestine a perfectly natural and satisfactory explanation at once appears.
-Jael, left alone by herself, separated from her husband and his servants, who appear to have been at a distance with technical term for the wooden tent-pegs about a foot and a half long, used for driving into the ground to form attachments for the cords by which the goat's-hair tents are stretched and held in position.
+Jael, left alone by herself, separated from her husband and his servants, who appear to have been at a distance with

-The Arab name for a tent.
-Judges v.
+1 The Arab name for a tent.
+2 Judges v.
 24.